 - In a large bowl whisk together flour, baking powder, salt and sugar.

 - Add in milk, vanilla extract and melted butter.

-- Stir until combined.
+- Stir just until combined.
 A few lumps are ok so don't overdo it.

 - Pour batter evenly into dish.

 - Spoon strawberries evenly on top of batter.
 Do NOT stir.

 - Baked for 35-40 minutes or until golden. (may need to adjust time if using a differnet size dish)